asyakap/prog-lang/README.md

 ## Description

-_This is a page for building a character._
+_This is a page to help user to determine which programming languages are the best fit for him/her._

 ## Setup/Installation Requirements